 Renew your Ambulance Victoria membership.

-You can renew your membership for 1, 3 or 5 years.
+You can renew your membership for 1 year at a time.
 Renewals begin when your existing membership expires, provided you pay within 30 days of your expiry date.

 If you renew more than 30 days after your last membership ended, your membership starts again from 5pm the day after Ambulance Victoria get your payment and waiting periods apply.